-39. The provisions of this Part apply to a chief officer where that chief officer has a delegation from the Governor issued under section 7 and to the extent to which that delegation allows the chief officer to exercise the powers set out in this Part.
+39. This Part applies to a chief officer where that chief officer has a delegation from the Governor issued under section 7 and to the extent to which that delegation allows the chief officer to exercise the powers set out in this Part.